Broughton, Lancashire: Telephone exchange

 Broughton telephone exchange was the UK's first Crossbar exchange.
 The current exchange building, which was extended at the front in the 1980s, was built for a field trial of Plessey's new 5005A crossbar exchange in 1964 replacing Broughton's manual exchange.
 The village was chosen due to its relative proximity to the Plessey factory and research centre at Edge Lane Liverpool.

+Bypass

+Traffic congestion and resultant pollution from the A6 road in Broughton has been an ongoing issue since the 1970s.
+A bypass route to the east of the village was determined in 1991.
+Lancashire County Council was first granted permission for the bypass in 2001, but it was not until 2015 after public consultation that permission to proceed was given by the Secretary of State for Transport.
+The 2 km bypass was opened on 5 October 2017 and is named after local man James Towers, a recipient of the Victoria Cross for efforts in the First World War.
+The route is dualled from its junction with the M55 motorway until the B5269 Whittingham Lane roundabout, then is single carriageway to the old A6, Garstang Road north of the village.
+Around 18 hectares of mainly agricultural land was compulsory purchased for the bypass.